UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 32  Oct-11-2019 18:16  Afternoon Ride  Ride  1843     11.79  Bike feeling tight, needs an oil and pump
 ```

-We can see that index 30 has a value of `Feeling good after a holiday
-break!` in the `Comments` column.
-After using `str.strip('!')` we can
-see that it’s no loger has the exclamation mark\!

 ``` python
 stripped_cycling['Comments'].str.strip("!").tail()
 ```